Become a WhatWorks® Member and gain access to all research resources.

 An "activity stream" is a stream of updates, changes, and comments from people in an internal network (e.g., team, workgroup, organization, special interest group, etc.) all on a single page.

 “ADDIE” is a standard instructional design model that stands for analyze, design, develop, implement, and evaluate.
 A generally accepted approach to developing instructional (traditional) programs, the ADDIE model was developed in 1975 by Florida State University.

 In today's informal learning programs, designers must add on-demand, social, and embedded learning into their learning environments.
 It is also very important to do detailed audience analysis, which often involves building "personas" which describe various learner types.

 These other approaches to learning (described in our Enterprise Learning Framework) go beyond the traditional approach to instructional design.
 We have also published a model for the development of e-learning, the Four Stages of E-Learning, which allow the instructional designer to consider the goal for an e-learning course from among four categories:

 “Balanced scorecard” is a process for establishing a “strategy-focused organization,” which sets measurable targets for each operational process and support unit.
 It breaks business strategy into four levels of goals—financial, customer, process, and people.
 The Bersin Talent Management Framework fits into this process.

 A "behavior" is the way in which someone expresses general character, state of mind, or a response to a situation or other people.
 Typically, there are a number of behaviors that comprise a single competency.

 “Bench strength” refers to the capabilities and readiness of potential successors to move into key professional and leadership positions.
 The term comes from baseball, for which it refers to a team's lineup of highly skilled players who can step in when a player is hurt or replaced.

 A “calibration meeting” brings together managers (who are peers) to finalize ratings of all salaried employees within their groups.

-"Candidate pools" are generated from the process of engaging and grouping candidates by interest level, background, skills and experiences.
+"Candidate pools" are generated from the process of engaging and grouping candidates by interest level, background, skills, and experiences.